 It was Bloomberg News, a popular website that often has the latest intellectual property and copyright news, who published an article about the recent hike in takedown requests at Google.
 What is a takedown request?
 In essence, it is a plea from an individual or a company that believes a particular website is violating Google’s Webmaster Guidelines or Quality Guidelines in some way.
 By submitting a takedown request, you would essentially be asking Google to take a closer look at a website that you believe is using unfair practices.

 We did our own research and according to Google’s transparency report, there was an alarming 13.7 million takedown/removal requests submitted by copyright owners and reporting organizations from January through February 15th, 2013.
 Additionally, 42,989 specified domains were targeted during the same time period.
 If a website is found guilty of violating Google’s Webmaster Guidelines or Quality Guidelines, it will likely be suspended until the appropriate changes are made.

 As a website owner, why should this matter to you?
 Well, most business owners create websites as a marketing strategy to reach new customers, maintain current ones and basically help their business grow in some way.
 However, if your website is suspended or blacklisted by Google, it will directly impact your ability to market your business or sell your products effectively.
 In some cases, when someone searches for your company name on Google, it may not show up at all until you make the necessary changes and submit what is known as a reconsideration request.
 Thankfully, there are some steps you can take to ensure that your website does not violate Google’s Quality Guidelines.

 For starters, it is important to focus on both the technical and content-related aspects of Google’s guidelines.
-Lets take a look at the technical things that you can do to ensure that your site isn’t penalized for a violation of some sort.
+Let’s take a look at the technical things that you can go over with your intellectual property litigation lawyer.
+This is to ensure that your site isn’t penalized for a violation of some sort.

 • Try to use your website on multiple web browsers